ajschumacher/so_tense_very_flow_wow/README.md

 # TensorFlow from the Plumbing Up

-The TensorFlow project might be bigger than you realize.
-It's a library for deep learning, yes.
-That affiliation, and its connection to Google, has helped TensorFlow attract a lot of attention.
-But TensorFlow is more than "just" deep learning.
+TensorFlow has been dominating the trending page on [GitHub] (https://github.com/showcases/machine-learning) since Google open sourced it in March of 2016.
+It's popularity may be linked to it being the deep learning framework used at Google but it's actually not Just Another Deep Learning Framework.
 The core library is suited to a broad family of machine learning techniques.
 Linear algebra and other "internals" are prominently exposed.
-The execution model is unfamiliar to those coming from Python's scikit-learn, or most tools in R. And in addition to the core machine learning functionality, TensorFlow also includes its own logging system, its own interactive log visualizer, and even its own heavily engineered serving architecture.
-Especially for someone hoping to explore machine learning for the first time with TensorFlow, it can be a lot to take in.
+In addition to the core machine learning functionality, TensorFlow also includes its own logging system, interactive log visualizer, and  heavily engineered serving architecture.

+The execution model may be unfamiliar to those coming from Python's scikit-learn, or most tools in R. For someone hoping to explore machine learning for the first time with TensorFlow, it can be a lot to take in.

 How does TensorFlow work?
 Let's break it down so that we can see and understand every moving part.
 We'll explore the data flow graph, how